 The Digital Deluxe edition also came with the soundtrack and the behind the scenes footage, but lacked the figurines and the art book.
 Instead, the Babylonian civilization and a Cradle of Civilization map pack came with the edition.

 The GOTY edition was released September 27, 2011, and comes with all 4 Cradle of Civilization map packs, the Explorer's Map Pack, the official soundtrack, and 4 DLC civilization packs: Babylon, Spain and Inca, Polynesia, and Denmark.

 Gods & Kings

 On February 16, 2012, the first full-on expansion to Civilization V was announced.
-In contrast to the "Civilization and Scenario" DLC packs, Gods & Kings will also include major gameplay changes.
+In contrast to the "Civilization and Scenario" DLC packs, Gods & Kings also included major gameplay changes.
 Amongst them are two heavily fan-requested features: Religion and Espionage.
-Furthermore, the combat system will be reworked, putting a bigger emphasis on a balanced army composition.
+Furthermore, the combat system was reworked, putting a bigger emphasis on a balanced army composition and introducing naval melee units.
 Other additions and changes include 27 new units, 13 new buildings, 9 new wonders, and 9 new playable civilizations, as well as 3 new scenarios including a steampunk-inspired one.